Environmental crime is a serious and growing international problem, and one which takes many different forms.

 - Leads global and regional operations to dismantle the criminal networks behind environmental crime using intelligence-driven policing;

 - Coordinates and develops international law enforcement best practice manuals, guides and other resources;

 - Provides environmental law enforcement agencies with access to our services by enhancing their links with INTERPOL National Central Bureaus;

-- Works with the Environmental Crime Committee to shape the Programme's strategy and direction.
+- Works with the Environmental Compliance and Enforcement Committee to shape the Programme's strategy and direction.